About attribution models

 The attribution model you choose only affects the conversion action to which it’s applied, and only affects your Search Network and Shopping data.
 Display Network conversions and app and phone call conversions will still be attributed to the last click.

 The setting also affects any bid strategies that use the data in the “Conversions” column.
-This means that if you use an automated bid strategy that optimizes for conversions, such as Target CPA, Enhanced cost-per-click (ECPC), or Target ROAS, the attribution model you select will affect how your bids are optimized.
+This means that if you use an automated bid strategy that optimizes for conversions, such as Target cost per action (CPA), Enhanced cost-per-click (ECPC), or Target return on ad spend (ROAS), the attribution model you select will affect how your bids are optimized.

 If you use manual bidding strategies, you can change your attribution model to help you set your bids.